Dave Gunther

-David C. Gunther (born July 22, 1937) is American former basketball player and coach.
+David C. Gunther (July 22, 1937 – March 16, 2024) was an American basketball player and coach.
 He served as the head basketball coach at the University of North Dakota from 1970 to 1988.
-Gunther played college basketball at the University of Iowa and professional basketball with the San Francisco Warriors of the National Basketball Association (NBA).
+Gunther played college basketball for the Iowa Hawkeyes and professional basketball with the San Francisco Warriors of the National Basketball Association (NBA).

 Early years

 Gunther was born in 1937 and attended Le Mars High School in Le Mars, Iowa.
 He attended Le Mars High School and, as a senior, was selected as the first-team center on the 1955 All-Iowa basketball team.

 College career

-He enrolled at the University of Iowa and played for the Iowa Hawkeyes men's basketball team at the forward position from 1956 to 1959.
+Gunther enrolled at the University of Iowa and played for the Iowa Hawkeyes men's basketball team at the forward position from 1956 to 1959.
 He scored 271 points (12.3 average) as a sophomore, 435 points (19.8 average) as a junior, and 482 points as a senior (21.9 average).
 He ranked 19th nationally in scoring during the 1958–59 season.
 He was selected as Iowa's most valuable player three consecutive years.
 He closed his college career with 1,188 points, tying the Iowa career scoring record set by Bill Logan from 1954 to 1956.